davidesner/connection-docs/transformations/dev-prod-mode/dev-prod-mode.md

 This part of the business case is done.
 Let's get to the second part.

 #### Download the transactions

+To do that you first need to download the account data.
+Again we [prepared csv file](/transformations/dev-prod-mode/bitcoin_transactions.csv) for you.

 In the branch navigate to your existing HTTP extractor configuration and add a new table named `bitcoin_transactions` and fill `Path` with `/transformations/dev-prod-mode/bitcoin_transactions.csv`.
 Save and run the extractor.